Enabling Large Language Models to Generate Text with Citations: Task Setup and Datasets

 \textbf{ASQA}~\cite{stelmakh2022asqa} is a long-form factoid dataset.
-Each question is an ambiguous question from AmbigQA~\cite{min-etal-2020-ambigqa} and requires multiple short answers to cover different interpretations of the question.
-For example, the question ``\textit{When did the US break away from England?}'' should be answered with both \ti{July 2, 1776} (declaration of independence) and \ti{September 3, 1783} (Treaty of Paris).
-The ambiguity nature of the questions necessitates synthesizing information from multiple documents. \citet{stelmakh2022asqa} crowdsourced long-form answers for each question to cover all short, disambiguated answers while providing essential background information, as shown in the example in Figure~\ref{fig:main}.
-Human-written answers for ASQA have an average length of 65 words.
-Since most of the questions can be answered by Wikipedia, we use the 2018-12-20 Wikipedia snapshot as $\mathcal{D}$.
-Using a small corpus allows researchers to deploy and study different retrieval methods at low cost, especially dense retrieval~\citep{karpukhin-etal-2020-dense,ni-etal-2022-large}.
+As shown in Figure~\ref{fig:main}, each question is an ambiguous question from AmbigQA~\cite{min-etal-2020-ambigqa} that requires multiple short answers to cover different aspects, and the dataset provides a long-form answer that covers all short answers.
+Since most questions can be answered by Wikipedia, we use the 2018-12-20 Wikipedia snapshot as $\mathcal{D}$.

-\textbf{QAMPARI} \cite{rubin2022qampari} is a factoid QA dataset, where the answer is a list of entities that are usually drawn from different passages.
-The dataset is automatically constructed by leveraging Wikipedia knowledge graphs and tables, with questions manually paraphrased and answers verified.
-This dataset represents a common ``listing'' type of questions people ask, for example, ``\textit{Which films have Gong Li as a member of their cast?}'' Models need to synthesize over multiple passages to achieve high precision and recall on the dataset, posing a unique challenge.
-On average, each question in QAMPARI has 13 answers.
+\textbf{QAMPARI} \cite{rubin2022qampari} is a factoid QA dataset constructed from Wikipedia, where the answer is a list of entities that are drawn from different passages.
 Same as ASQA, we use the 2018-12-20 Wikipedia as the corpus.

-\textbf{ELI5} \cite{fan-etal-2019-eli5} is a long-form QA dataset built on the Reddit forum ``Explain Like I'm Five'',\footnote{\url{https://www.reddit.com/r/explainlikeimfive/}} with an average answer length of 131 words.
-Most ELI5 questions are how/why/what questions that require in-depth long answers and multiple passages as evidence.
-Due to the diverse range of topics discussed in the questions, we use Sphere~\cite{piktus2021web}---a filtered version of Common Crawl\footnote{\url{https://commoncrawl.org}.
-We also filter out any Web pages on Reddit. }---as the corpus.
+\textbf{ELI5} \cite{fan-etal-2019-eli5} is a long-form QA dataset built on the Reddit forum ``Explain Like I'm Five''.\footnote{\url{https://www.reddit.com/r/explainlikeimfive/}} Most ELI5 questions are how/why/what questions that require long answers and multiple passages as evidence.
+Due to the diverse topics discussed in the questions, we use Sphere~\cite{piktus2021web}---a filtered version of Common Crawl\footnote{\url{https://commoncrawl.org}.
+We also filter out any Web pages from Reddit. }---as the corpus.
 The ELI5 dataset is widely used in related work due to its challenging nature~\cite{nakano2021webgpt,menick2022teaching,liu2023evaluating}.

 We randomly select 1,000 examples from the development set of each dataset for \citeeval{}.
 Our benchmark primarily assesses the citation capabilities of existing LLMs and does not provide training data, as there are no available examples that provide supervision for citations in these datasets.